dyninst/dyninst/.github/README.md

 ### CMake build types ([actions/build-types](actions/build-types/action.yaml))

-*Returns the CMake build types used in CI.*
+*Returns the CMake build types used in CI*

 **Outputs**
 - **all**